 Insiders expect the company to go public with a market cap of between $30 billion and $40 billion before the end of this year.
 Although the company is thriving even amidst China's largely restrictive policy on cryptocurrencies, the company has also invested in U.S-based crypto trading firm Circle and major internet web browser Opera.

-Bitmain announced this week ,plans to establish a crypto mining facility in a town in Texas, U.S.A., an initiative expected to generate 400 new jobs.🔥151 Views
+Bitmain announced plans this week to establish a crypto mining facility in a town in Texas, U.S.A., an initiative expected to generate 400 new jobs.